Map Loading... Scroll Down

 Grounds for Divorce

-The primary no-fault ground is irreconcilable differences, which means that the marriage has broken down beyond repair.
+The primary no-fault ground is irreconcilable differences, meaning the marriage has broken down beyond repair.

 Separation

-In South Dakota, legal separation has become a common alternative to divorce where a couple remains legally married but lives separately.
-The court can issue orders regarding property division, spousal support, and child custody during a legal separation.
+In South Dakota, legal separation has become a common alternative to divorce.
+During a legal separation, a couple remains legally married but lives separately.
+The court can issue orders regarding property division, spousal support, and child custody.

 This arrangement allows couples to address financial and personal issues without formally dissolving the marriage.